citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-1.md

 {{% youtube id="GgZ82sue3kM" %}}

-In this first part of the beginner tutorial series for GTA V 3D modding, we'll cover the initial setup of the required tools.
+In this first part of the beginner tutorial series for GTAV 3D modding, we'll cover the initial setup of the required tools.

 ## Step 1: Download CodeWalker